Chris Eubank Jr on Liam Smith, adrenalin, and how to be ‘box office’

 “So, it was new, it was crazy.
 Looking back on it, it was exciting.
 It was a huge adrenalin rush, probably the same amount of adrenalin as I would get from knocking a guy out.”

-Twice Eubank Jr hauled himself off the canvas in Round 4 at Manchester’s AO Arena, his body moving almost gelatinously as his brain tried to recentre him, before Victor Loughlin waved off the bout.
-Eubank Jr will hope he does not have to feel that same canvas against his knees and elbows on Saturday, when he returns to the AO Arena for a middleweight rematch with Smith.
+Twice Eubank Jr hauled himself off the canvas in the fourth round at Manchester’s AO Arena, his body moving almost gelatinously as his brain tried to recentre him, before Victor Loughlin waved off the bout.
+Eubank Jr will hope he does not have to feel that same canvas against his knees and elbows on Saturday when he returns to the AO Arena for a middleweight rematch with Smith.

 “It has to change how I think, feel, and how I approach fights,” he says.
 “You have to learn.
 I have a new mindset on going into fights and protecting myself at all times, making sure I don’t get hit flush.
 We have to do everything in our power to make sure we’re never in that position again.”